Where would you like to plant the trees?

 Here is some guidance on the kinds of trees that are suitable for streets.

-As a general rule though, we think small/medium sized trees are likely to be more suitable - perhaps similar to the trees on Cornwall gardens.
+As a general rule, we think small/medium sized trees are likely to be more suitable - perhaps similar to the trees on Cornwall gardens.

 How will you pay for the trees?